PaddlePaddle/PaddleX/docs/pipeline_deploy/serving.en.md

     docker pull ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlex/hps:paddlex3.1-cpu
     ```

-If you need to customize the build image, please refer [hps Project Documentation](../../deploy/hps/README_en.md#1-image-building)
+If you need to build the image on your own, please refer to [the `hps` project documentation](https://github.com/PaddlePaddle/PaddleX/blob/release/3.1/deploy/hps/README_en.md#1-image-building)

 With the image prepared, navigate to the `server` directory and execute the following command to run the server: